 By Gregory Forman

-When considering alimony (sometimes referred to as maintenance), it is important to understand the four basic types of alimony.
+Does North Carolina have alimony?
+Yes, when considering alimony (sometimes referred to as maintenance), it is important to understand the four basic types of alimony.

 1. Permanent periodic alimony: a fixed amount paid at fixed intervals (typically monthly).
 It does not end until the payor dies or the supported spouse remarries or dies, but it can be modified upon a showing of a change in circumstances.

 2. Rehabilitative alimony: a fixed amount paid at regular intervals for a limited time.

 3. Lump-sum alimony (sometimes called “alimony in gross”): a fixed amount, though it can be paid over time.